vonbarown/Pursuit-Core-Web-Backend-Testing-Starter/README.md

   expect(new Date(note.created_at)).toBeValidDate()
 })
 ```
+#### Explanation
+* To post/send data we use `reqAgent.post(url).send(data)`.
+Compare to example when getting data instead.
+* It's important to never forget the `await` for asynchronous code.
+If we do our assertions will fail
+* Assert that our response has the expected keys and tha the values are what we expect, for instance we expect the `user_id` to be null because this is an anonymous note.
+We also expect the response note `text` property to be the same that we sent (`expect(note.text).toBe(newNote.text)`)

 ### Your turn.
 Test that a new user can be signed up by posting to `/api/auth/signup`
 * We could do this in `users.test.js` but I recommend having a new file `auth.test.js` instead, for user authentication test only.